A blue and white bus drives past the ornate red brick facade of the Grand Opera House.

 • The Bench – An experimental studio production in the Baby Grand Studio, 30 April – 2 May 2026.

-• The Bodyguard The Musical – Pop‑musical adaptation, 5 May – 9 May 2026.
+• The Bodyguard The Musical – A pop-musical adaptation featuring the film’s original soundtrack, 5 May – 9 May 2026.
+Full schedules and ticket availability are listed on the official website.

 Getting There & Parking